Dr. Ben Pickering

 RMetS Special Interest Group Meeting on Low-Cost Instrumentation; talk at University of Birmingham about DiVeN being low-cost.
 Slides: docdro.id/FsvhaIh (50MB) (19th October 2017)

 - MMet Dissertation: Evaluating Unmanned Aerial Vehicles for Atmospheric Research http://docdro.id/BO3sCRx(40MB) (March 2016)

 Memberships / Associations

-Holder of a UK CAA Permission for Commercial Operations (PfCO) document (which permits UAS research flights)
+Former holder of a UK CAA Permission for Commercial Operations (PfCO) document (prior scheme used to permit UAS research flights)